-VTDEC has determined that there are no point sources of acidity in the seven lake watersheds, so the wasteload allocations are all set at zero.
+VTDEC has determined that there are no point sources of acidity in these watersheds, so the wasteload allocations are set at zero.

-Assessment: EPA concludes that the wasteload allocations have been appropriately set at zero for these TMDLs.
+EPA concludes that the wasteload allocations have been appropriately set at zero for these TMDLs.

 6. Margin of Safety (MOS)